onniluova/FineDiningSovellus/README.md

 - Dialogs: The application uses dialog boxes for error messages and confirmations that require user attention.

-- Admin Features: Admin users can log in using the following credentials:
+- Test admin features: Admin users can log in using the following credentials:

   - Email: testiadmin@admin.com